 One downside of living in Manor, however, is that residents on average have to contend with a long commute, spending on average 34.74 minutes every day commuting to work.

-As is often the case in a small town, Manor doesn't have a public transportation system that people use for their commute.
+Manor is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Manor ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.